Capture of USS Chesapeake: Gunnery duel

-Trapped against Shannon at an angle in which few of her guns could fire on the British ship, and unable to manoeuvre away, Chesapeakes stern now became exposed and was swept by raking fire.
-Earlier in the action Shannons gunnery had devastated Chesapeakes forward gun crews; this destruction was now inflicted on the gun crews in the aft part of the ship.
-The American ship's situation worsened when a small open cask of musket cartridges abaft the mizzen-mast blew up.
-When the smoke cleared, Broke judged the time was right and gave the order to board.
+Trapped against Shannon at an angle in which few of her guns could bear, Chesapeakes stern became exposed and was swept by raking fire.
+Earlier in the action, Shannons gunnery had devastated Chesapeakes forward gun crews; the same destruction was now inflicted on the aft guns.
+The American ship's situation worsened when a small open cask of musket cartridges abaft the mizzen-mast exploded.
+When the smoke cleared, Broke judged that the time was right and gave the order to board.
 Captain Lawrence also gave the order to board, but the frightened bugler aboard Chesapeake, William Brown, failed to sound the call, and only those near Lawrence heard his command.
 By this time Lawrence was the only officer left on the upper deck, as Lieutenants Ludlow and Ballard had been wounded.

-Lieutenant Cox, who had brought up men from the lower deck to form a boarding party, reached the quarterdeck only to find that his captain had been badly, indeed mortally, wounded by musket fire.
-Lawrence was clinging to the binnacle in order to stay upright; Cox, who had served all his sea life with Lawrence, carried him down to the cockpit with the help of two sailors.
-As he was being taken down Lawrence called out "Tell the men to fire faster!
+Lieutenant Cox, who had brought men up from below to form a boarding party, reached the quarterdeck only to find that Lawrence had been mortally wounded by musket fire.
+Lawrence was clinging to the binnacle in order to stay upright.
+Cox carried him down to the cockpit with the help of two sailors.
+As he was taken below, Lawrence called out, "Tell the men to fire faster!
 Don't give up the ship!"
-D R Hickey, in a book under that title about myths from the war, reports this but notes that others quoted his words as, "Don't surrender the ship!", "Never give up the ship.", or "Never strike the flag of my ship."
+Donald R. Hickey notes that other versions rendered Lawrence's words as "Don't surrender the ship!", "Never give up the ship" or "Never strike the flag of my ship."

 The British board

 Broke leads the boarding party aboard Chesapeake.
-In reality Broke wore a 'round hat' not a cocked hat in action.
+In reality Broke wore a round hat when boarding instead of a bicorne.

 George Cruikshank portrayed the Americans as hapless and cowardly.